moonbuggy/docker-phpmemcachedadmin/README.md

 ### Persisting Data

 Configuration is stored at `/var/www/html/Config/Memcache.php`.
-You can mount a volume here if you wish to menually edit the configuration file.
+You can mount a volume here if you wish to manually edit the configuration file.

 ## Links